theCheeseboard/the24/README.md

 ## Build
 Run the following commands in your terminal.
 ```
-qmake
+cmake -B build -S .
-make
+cmake --build build
 ```

 ## Install
 On Linux, run the following command in your terminal (with superuser permissions)
 ```
-make install
+cmake --install build
 ```

 ---

-> © Victor Tran, 2020.
+> © Victor Tran, 2023.
 This project is licensed under the GNU General Public License, version 3, or at your option, any later version.
 >
 > Check the [LICENSE](LICENSE) file for more information.